nicoleyshebbel/Molecular-Dynamics-workshop/README.md

 ### Download the repository
 This will make sure that you have all the files necessary to run our simulation, including the already worked outputs.

 First, we're going to set up a directory where we will be running our simulation off.
-The `mkdir` creates a new directory with a name chosen by us.
+The `mkdir` command creates a new directory with a name chosen by us.
 In this case, we will be using our own name as a directory name.
 ```
 mkdir your-name
 ```